Category Archives: Martin Scorsese Films

 Amsterdam Vallon (Leonardo DiCaprio) is a young Irish immigrant released from prison.
 He returns to the Five Points seeking revenge against his father’s killer, William Cutting (Daniel Day-Lewis) also known as ‘The Butcher’, a brutal and powerful anti-immigrant gang leader.

 He knows that revenge can only be attained by infiltrating Cutting’s inner circle.
-Amsterdam’s journey becomes a fight for personal survival and to find a place for the Irish people in 1860’s New York.
+Amsterdam’s journey became a fight for personal survival and to find a place for the Irish people in 1860’s New York.

 The most delicious part of the film is the rivalry between Amsterdam and ‘The Butcher’.
 DiCaprio and Day-Lewis make powerful sparring partners and as much as Amsterdam’s motivations are admirable it’s Day-Lewis who has the more interesting character.

 To no one’s surprise, the actor channels his inner dictator as he method acts throughout the film.
-To no one’s additional surprise he steals the show away from other tremendous actors like DiCaprio, Jim Broadbent, and John C. Reilly in supporting roles.
+To no one’s additional surprise, he steals the show away from other tremendous actors like DiCaprio, Jim Broadbent, and John C. Reilly in supporting roles.

-Although I need to ask why Day-Lewis was selected for the Lead Actor Oscar category when he is a supporting one.
+However, I need to ask why Day-Lewis was selected for the Lead Actor Oscar category when he is a supporting one.

 The story gets a bit wayward about halfway through and I stopped giving the story much credence about three-quarters of the way through.
 It’s as if Scorsese had frenetic schizophrenia moments with tons of good ideas but none of them formulating a cohesive plot.